arvimal/DataStructures-and-Algorithms-in-Python/README.md

 ***Note:***

-- Binary search will only work effectively on a Sorted collection.
+* Binary search will only work effectively on a Sorted collection.
-- The code implementation will need minor changes depending on how the dataset is sorted, ie.. either in an increasing order or in a decreasing order.

-### Performance
+### Performance / Time Complexity

 #### 1. Worst-case performance: log(n)